MariannSz/kpz/README.md

 # kpz
-first iteratiom to show of a simple static webpage project
+first iteration to show of a simple static webpage project